-Level I Prerequisites:Academic Reading and Writing Levels of 630 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+Level I Prerequisites: Academic Reading Level 3; Academic Writing Level 2 15 lecture, 60 lab, 0 clinical, 0 other, 75 total contact hours

-In this course, students will be introduced to Oxy-Fuel Gas Cutting and Welding, Soldering and Brazing processes and how they apply to the Union Ironworker trade in an industrial environment.
-The student will learn to apply Oxy-Fuel Welding (OFW) to various joint designs in all positions, apply proper Oxy-Fuel Cutting (OFC) techniques on carbon steel plates and structural shapes in multiple positions and perform soldering and brazing on copper plate and tube.
-Welding vocabulary, welding theory, safety precautions and safe work practices will be covered along with an introduction to standard welding symbols.
-This class is a required part of the regional Ironworker Local Union pre-apprentice certificate.
+In this course, students will be introduced to Shielded Metal Arc Welding (SMAW), Flux-Cored Arc Welding (FCAW), Oxy-Fuel Gas Welding and Cutting (OFC-W/C), Soldering and Brazing processes and how the processes apply to the Ironworker trade.
+The student will apply these processes to various joint designs using proper techniques on steel plates and structural shapes.
+Welding vocabulary, welding theory, safety precautions and safe work practices will be covered.
+This course contains material previously taught in WAF 115.
+This course is required for the Ironworkers Pre-Apprenticeship Certificate.

-WAF116 Shielded Metal Arc Welding for Ironworkers
+WAF116 Ironworker Pre-Apprenticeship Shielded Metal Arc Welding

-Level I Prerequisites: Academic Reading and Writing Levels of 6 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+Level I Prerequisites: Academic Reading Level 3; Academic Writing Level 2; WAF 110 and WAF 114, minimum grade "C" 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours

-In this course, students will be introduced to the Shielded Metal Arc Welding (SMAW) and the Carbon Arc Cutting and Gouging (CAC/G) processes and how these processes are applied in the Union Ironworker Trade.
-The student will learn to apply Shielded Metal Arc Welding to various joint designs on carbon steel plates and structural shapes in multiple positions and properly perform CAC/G techniques on carbon steel using multiple diameter electrodes that are manufactured.
-Welding vocabulary, welding theory, basic electricity, personal protective equipment, (PPE), equipment troubleshooting, safety precautions and safe work practices will be covered along with an introduction of weld quality.
-This class is a required part of the regional Ironworker Local Union pre-apprentice certificate.
+In this course, students will be introduced to the Shielded Metal Arc Welding (SMAW) and the Carbon Arc Cutting and Gouging (CAC/G) processes and how these processes are applied in the Ironworker trade.
+Students will learn to apply SMAW to various joint designs on plate and structural shapes in multiple positions and perform CAC/G techniques on steel with the various types of CAG electrodes.
+Welding vocabulary, welding theory, basic electricity, personal protective equipment, (PPE), equipment troubleshooting, safety precautions and safe work practices will be covered along with an introduction to weld quality.
+The title of this course was previously Shielded Metal Arc Welding for Ironworkers.
+This course is required for the Ironworkers Pre-Apprenticeship Certificate.

-WAF117 Flux Cored Arc Welding for Ironworkers
+WAF117 Ironworker Pre-Apprenticeship Flux Cored Arc Welding

-Level I Prerequisites: Academic Reading and Writing Levels of 6 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+Level I Prerequisites: Academic Reading Level 3; Academic Writing Level 2; WAF 110 and WAF 114, minimum grade "C" 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours

-In this course, students will be introduced to the Flux Cored Arc Welding (FCAW) process and gain the understanding of how this process is applied in the Union Ironworker Trade.
-Students will learn to apply FCAW to various joint designs, on carbon steel plates and structural shapes in multiple positions, using self-shielded and gas shielded filler wire.
+In this course, students will be introduced to the Flux-Cored Arc Welding (FCAW) process and gain the understanding of how this process is applied in the Ironworker trade.
+Students will learn to apply FCAW to various joint designs, on plate and structural shapes in multiple positions, using self-shielded and gas shielded filler wire.
 Welding vocabulary, welding theory, basic electricity, personal protective equipment (PPE), equipment troubleshooting, welding symbols, safety precautions and safe work practices will be covered along with discussing the various consumables used in FCAW and their applications.
-This class is a required part of the regional Ironworker Local Union pre-apprentice certificate.
+The title of this course was previously Flux Cored Arc Welding for Ironworkers.
+This course is required for the Ironworkers Pre-Apprenticeship Certificate.